minhn4/web-app-container/README.md

 Now, if you want to access this app from outside, you need to expose it to external traffic -> click `Expose` on the top-right corner.
 Next, you can change the external port if you want to, otherwise, leave it 80 -> choose `Load balancer` for `Service type` and name your service -> `Expose`.

 GCP will assign an external IP to this app and you can use that IP address to access the app (e.g., from a browser).
-Click on the IP address at `External endpoints` line to redirect to your app.
+Click on the IP address at `External endpoints` line to redirect to your app in your browser.